-Because of the unique schedule of some internship and practicum/externship experiences, students of clinical program who have completed all other degree requirements prior to the commencement, except for outstanding internship or practicum/externship hours (which can be reasonably completed in the summer), may be eligible to walk at the commencement with the approval of the program director and registrar.
+Because of the unique schedule of some internship and practicum/externship experiences, students of clinical programs who have completed all other degree requirements prior to the commencement, except for outstanding internship or practicum/externship hours (which can be reasonably completed in the summer), may be eligible to walk at the commencement with the approval of the program director and registrar and must meet all graduation requirements.
+Please refer to your academic program handbook for specific graduation requirements.
 This special participation does not signify degree conferral.
-Once all degree requirements have been completed with the successful conclusion of the internship or externship, degree conferral will occur in August/September.
+Once all degree requirements have been completed with the successful conclusion of the internship or externship, degree conferral will occur in August or September.